Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Quaternionic Stickelberger elements

 We define for all integers $m,n$ as above.

 For $m \geq 0$, the projection $\pi_m \colon T_\p/U_{T_\p}^{(m+1)} \to T_\p/U_{T_\p}^{(m)}$ yields maps

 and

 The proof of the following lemma is an easy calculation.
-Most of the cases were already dealt with by Cornut and Vatsal in Section 6 of \cite{CV}. \begin{Lemma} Let $m,n \geq 0$ be integers such that $m-n \geq \eta_\p$.
-Then the following formulas hold for all $\phi \in C^0(\E_{\p,n},N)$: \begin{enumerate}[(i)] \item If $m \geq \max\{n + \eta_\p,1\}$, the equality holds with \item If $m=0$ and $n+\eta_\p < 1$, the following equality holds:
+Most of the cases were already dealt with by Cornut and Vatsal in Section 6 of \cite{CV}. \begin{Lemma} Let $n\geq 0$ be an integer.
+The following formulas hold for all $\phi \in C^0(\E_{\p,n},N)$: \begin{enumerate}[(i)] \item For $m \geq \max\left\{1,n+\eta_\p+1\right\}$ the equality holds with \item If $n+\eta_\p\leq 0$, the following equality holds:

 where